qwc/cmdlineoptions/README.md

-cmdlineoptions-java
+cmdlineoptions
 ===============

-A simple java class handling commandline options.
+A library for some languages handling commandline options in the dashed fashion.

+Currently available as:
+- java
-Currently available just as a Java class, within an eclipse project. :)
+  - Currently available just as a Java class, within an eclipse project. :)
+- C
+  - ... not ... quite ... ready ...
+- (C++ maybe coming soon...)
+- maybe other languages in the future?

 It supports single dashed options like "-h", double dashed options "--help" and additional option alternatives.
 It has got automatic help handling of all configured options with "-h", "--help" and "-?".

-Future plans
+The library - or better, the libraries - are planned to be consistent over all languages, so you are able to define and check and retrieve options with similar function calls.

+Current work and future plans
 ===============

-- tests, of course...
+Working on:
+- JUnit tests
-- refactoring for more flexibility
+- Java: refactoring
-- better errorhandling
+- Java: better errorhandling
-- writing a simple getting started

-- writing the exact same thing for:
+- Java: Examples
- - C
+- C version
+- Getting started

+Future plans:
- - C++
+ - C++ version
- - bash?
  - ...